Secretary of State

 You should first visit your local Social Security office to apply for a card in your new name before heading to a Secretary of State office.
 The Social Security Administration requires you to provide proof of your identity, U.S. citizenship or legal presence and name change.
 Additional proof may be requested.

-If you do not inform the Social Security Administration of your name change, the Department of State cannot process your driver's license or state ID card application.
+If you don't inform the Social Security Administration of your name change, the Department of State can't process your driver's license or state ID card application.
 The department verifies all names and Social Security numbers before issuing a license or ID card.
-If your name and date of birth do not match with what is on file at the Social Security Administration, your application will be denied.
+If your name and date of birth don't match with what is on file at the Social Security Administration, your application will be denied.

 Where can I get more information about applying for a Social Security card?